frictionlessdata/datapackage-js/README.md

 - `keyed (Boolean)` - iter keyed rows
 - `extended (Boolean)` - iter extended rows
 - `cast (Boolean)` - disable data casting if false
+- `relations (Boolean)` - if true foreign key fields will be checked and resolved to its references
 - `stream (Boolean)` - return Node Readable Stream of table rows
 - `(errors.DataPackageError)` - raises any error occured in this process
 - `(AsyncIterator/Stream)` - async iterator/stream of rows: